Press resources feel free to use these in your publication

 Most of us dream but only a few of us plan.
 At least effectively.
 The second part of the YearCompass booklet is all about planning.
 Helping you turn your dreams into goals and setting you on a course to achieve them.
 The New Year's resolution does not work.
 Planning your year does. :)

 We believe in self-awareness.
 Self-recognition is one of the key things to become a better human – and we need a lot of awesome humans on this planet.
 The path is not easy and we enjoy helping anyone who needs help, this is why we created the booklet and the YearCompass movement.

 How did you happen upon this idea?

-It was 2012 and we wanted to have a worthwhile New Year's Eve with our friends, so we've put together a few questions that would help us focus.
-The event was an absolute success, our idea resonated really well with others.
+It was 2012 and we wanted to have a worthwhile New Year's Eve with our friends, so we put together a few questions that would help us focus.
+The event was an absolute success and our idea resonated really well with others.
 We thought that this could be something useful and decided to make a booklet.
-Next year we made it public on the internet.
+The next year, we made it public on the internet.
 We thought maybe we would have a couple hundred downloads and make a few people happy.
-Next thing we know – it went viral.
+Next thing we knew – it went viral.

 Do you see results from your efforts?

 We have a steadily growing community, the downloads grew 13-fold since 2013.
 We get letters from all over the world from all kinds of people, telling us that the booklet helped them get a clearer picture of their lives or achieve some long-awaited goal.
 There are some truly amazing stories among them.

 We have four favorite stories among the hundreds that we've received from our community.
 The first is from a school in the United Kingdom where every student gets a YearCompass booklet and they fill them out together as a school-wide exercise.
 We didn't even know that they existed until one of the teachers sent us an email asking us how could they donate funds to us.
 It's just nuts to think that there is a whole school full of children using the YearCompass as an assignment.
 It's absolutely awesome.